natoka/F-k-Apttus/README.md

 **Godard Abel** founded **SteelBrick** in **2014**, the global team from 5 to 200 employees and increased bookings by 37x in less than 2 years.
 Salesforce acquired SteelBrick on **2/1/16** ($400M+), now called Salesforce CPQ
 ![Godard Abel](https://media.licdn.com/dms/image/C4E03AQHJCbLb0BaCxA/profile-displayphoto-shrink_800_800/0?e=1542240000&v=beta&t=4Gf8tsWFgol6aWk5QzM_uWsUNBlsUcofuSmB2I5tX5E)

-My strong feeling after my 4 years worked with Apttus, if I have a choice I won't work with Apttus for a second project, unfortunately, I have to work for them one by one as the huge marketing demands.
+My strong feeling after my 4 years worked with Apttus, if I have a choice I won't work with Apttus for a second project, unfortunately, I have to work for them one by one as the huge CPQ marketing demands.

 # Culture and work philosophy
 Which I believe is the most important for a company, like Salesforce Honesty, Open, Share, Collaborate and Innovative, that why Salesforce.